 In general, sodding is to be used in a limited basis at specifically designated areas, such as toll plazas, applicable ditches, maintenance buildings, oasis or other support complexes.
-Sodding (salt tolerant) shall be used in designated areas within 15 feet minimum from the edge of pavement.
+Sodding (salt tolerant) shall be used in designated areas within 15 feet minimum from the edge of pavement, around parking lots and in other well-drained locations that receive salt-laden drainage and spray.
 Salt tolerant sod may also be considered for use in swales or shallow drainage ditches where flow velocities do not exceed 4 feet per second and slope is no more than 10%.
 A channel lining shall be required where the flow velocity exceeds 4 feet per second and ditch slope exceeds 10%.
-For additional details see Section 252 of the Standard Specifications and the Illinois Tollway DDM, Section 7.0 Ditch and Channel Design.
+For additional details see Section 252 of the Standard Specifications and the Illinois Tollway DDM, Section 6.0 Ditch and Channel Design.
 Sodding shall be done in conformance with Article 1081.03 of the Standard Specifications.

-J. Perennial Plugs
+10. Perennial Plugs